ethereum/homestead-guide/source/contracts-and-transactions/accessing-contracts-and-transactions.rst

 .. note:: geth supports `CORS <https://en.wikipedia.org/wiki/Cross-origin_resource_sharing>`_, see the ``--rpccorsdomain`` flag for more information.

 We can verify that the interface is running by retrieving the coinbase address and balance using `curl <https://curl.haxx.se/download.html>`_.
 Please note that data in these examples will differ on your local node.
-If you want to try these command replace the request params accordingly.
+If you want to try these commands replace the request params accordingly.

 .. code:: bash